 In August 2021, the Board announced its intention to raise new funds to enhance the Company's resources available for new and follow-on investments over the next two to three years.
-Consequently, in November 2021 the Company launched an offer for subscription to raise £25 million (before costs) with an additional £12.5 million over-allotment facility available as required.
-As at the date of this statement there has been £15.5 million invested by shareholders and the offer remains open until 29 March 2022 unless filled earlier.
-We would like to thank existing shareholders for their continued support and to welcome new shareholders.
+Consequently, in November 2021 the Company launched an offer for subscription to raise £25 million (before costs) with an additional £12.5 million over-allotment facility (before costs) available if required.
+As at the date of this statement investors had subscribed £19.0 million and the offer remains open until 29 March 2022 unless fully subscribed or closed earlier.
+We would like to thank those existing shareholders who have already subscribed to the Company's offer for their continued support and to welcome new shareholders.